-Pool: Number of students (excluding 30/45 day Level 1 ZTs) who took the initial TABE 11/12 math test as well as students who did not take a valid initial math test during the first 21 calendar days\ subsequent TABE math test (level E, M, D, or A) or TABE Español math test (level E or M) while enrolled in Job Corps
+Pool: Number of students (excluding 30/45 day Level 1 ZTs) who took the initial TABE 11/12 math test as well as students who did not take a valid initial math test during the first 21 calendar days\

 \ For crediting purposes, initial TABE tests must be administered within the first 21 calendar days on center.
 For exceptions to this 21-day policy, see Appendix 301: TABE® Requirements and Instructions.
 Exceptions include a specific sub-group of Limited English Proficient (LEP) students.